-At the bottom of this article is a link to another post about the different ways you can exfoliate your body.
-Be sure to read up and incorporate both exfoliating and moisturizing into your daily body routine.
+There are many different ways to get rid of dead cells on your body, clearing the way for hydration.
+At the bottom of this article is a link to another post about the different ways you can exfoliate your body (BODY: The many ways to exfoliate).
+Be sure to read up and incorporate both exfoliating and moisturizing into your daily body care routine.

 After exfoliating, the next step in keeping dry, flaky skin from taking over your body is moisturizing.
 And like I mentioned with scrubs, I use inexpensive lotions on my body as well.
 Why?
 Mainly because the area I’m covering is large (compared to my face and neck), so I’ll go through a lot of the product.
 Plus, the skin on the body is very different than that on the face, and therefore the quality of ingredients (which greatly affects the price) isn’t as important.
 You certainly can use expensive products, but I find the less expensive brands do a good job when it comes to moisturizing the skin on your body.